JC Scull taught international business relations and strategies at universities in Panama and China.

 Alberto Fujimori was President of Peru from 28 July 1990 to 22 November 2000, when during the beginning of his third term, he fled to Japan in the midst of a major corruption and human rights violation scandal.
 Fujimori has largely been credited with defeating the Shining Path insurgency that plagued Peru and with the stabilization of its economy.

 Fujimori was accused and convicted of the embezzlement of government funds, along with Director of National Intelligence Vladimiro Montesinos.
 They are both serving time in Peruvian jails.
 Montesinos has also been accused of accepting protection money from drug traffickers.
 Although not proven, allegations that Fujimori might have also been involved have circulated.

-To date, close to $250 million stolen by Montesinos and Fujimori, have been repatriated to Peru from bank accounts in the Cayman Islands and Switzerland.
-Allegedly there are another $380 million missing from the original amount purportedly illegally taken by both men.
+To date, close to $250 million stolen by Montesinos and Fujimori has been repatriated to Peru from bank accounts in the Cayman Islands and Switzerland.
+Allegedly, there is another $380 million missing from the original amount purportedly illegally taken by both men.

 For additional information on Fujimori's corruption, please visit the following websites: